vmechkauskas-codefresh/docs.codefresh.io/docs/v1.2/deploy-to-kubernetes/add-kubernetes-cluster.md

 {{site.data.callout.callout_info}}
 ##### More than one cluster in kubeconfig?

-Before starting, make sure that you local context is the one you'de like to add to Codefresh.
+Before starting, make sure that you local context is the one you'de like to add to Codefresh.<br>
 Switch to the desired context before continue
 {{site.data.callout.end}}